What you should do to ensure email deliverability with SendGrid

 Reference: Official Documentation

-Configure this from Settings > Tracking > Subscription Tracking.
+Set this up from Settings > Tracking > Subscription Tracking.

-This feature automatically adds unsubscribe links to marketing emails and newsletters that recipients have "subscribed" to.
+This feature automatically adds unsubscribe links to marketing emails or newsletters that recipients have "subscribed" to.

-Gmail and Yahoo require one-click unsubscribe for bulk senders.
-For marketing emails, enabling this setting alone satisfies the requirement.
+Gmail and Yahoo now require one-click unsubscribe for bulk senders.
+For marketing emails, enabling this setting satisfies this requirement.

-One thing to note: Tracking Settings has multiple items, but only Subscription Tracking directly affects deliverability.
+One important note: Tracking Settings has multiple items, but only Subscription Tracking directly affects deliverability.
 Open Tracking and Click Tracking are ON by default, but Subscription Tracking remains OFF.
-This is easy to miss, so be sure to check it.
+This is easy to overlook, so be sure to check.

-Note that this setting is not required if you're only sending transactional emails like order confirmations or password resets.
+Note that if you're only sending transactional emails like order confirmations or password resets, this setting is unnecessary.

 Step 5.
 Suppression Groups